 At the peak of this short rocky section you’ll reach Karu lookout, which peers down into the lush and flower-filled valley below, where the trail continues.

-On days when the temperature reaches 36 degrees, signage urges you not to walk any further, as the rest of the trail is too strenuous and remote to continue in the heat.
+Please note!
+On days when the temperature reaches 36 degrees or higher, signage urges you not to walk any further than here, as the rest of the trail is too strenuous and remote to continue in the heat.
 The best bit is just around the corner, so on days when it’s cooler than this, and if you’re feeling up to it, definitely press on.

 Read more: How To Hike in Hot Weather